-My most important work files are saved in Dropbox and Google Drive folders, so those are also backed up in the cloud by two of the most reputable cloud storage products available.
+My most important work files are saved in Dropbox and Google Drive folders, so those are also backed up.
 This gives me extreme file backup security and the ability to quickly jump on any new computer and get to work after entering a few passwords.

 Don’t delay, backup today!

 What would you do if your laptop were stolen?
-What happens if your hard drive stops spinning or you get a horrible computer virus and have to wipe your drive?
+What happens if your hard drive stops spinning or you get a horrible computer virus ?
 In many cases, data loss.
 But you don’t have to be the next social media sob story.
 You can act today to ensure your data is safely backed up.
 A few hours and a hundred bucks today can save you countless hours and dollars in the future.
 Run your backup today.